How To Hike Mount Longonot: Everything You Need to Know

 If you’re planning a hike to the top of the mountain, you’ll need to climb about 900 meters in elevation to reach the summit.
 The good news is that if you just want to hike up to the edge of the crater, you’ll only have to climb about 600 meters.
 Regardless of how far you go, what is certain is that your heart will be pumping the entire way!

-Mount Longonot Location
+Where is Mount Longonot Located?

 Mount Longonot is situated 90 kilometers (56 miles) northwest of Nairobi, the capital city of Kenya.
 The nearest town to Mount Longonot is Naivasha, which is located around 30 kilometers away and is the perfect place to base yourself for a few days.